 Most common reasons are stress, synthetic hormones, poor sleep, alcohol consumption, sugar intake, lack of exercise, and even childbirth, all contribute to an imbalance.
 So it's important to not disregard these elements as part of the healing and balancing process.

 This is why we developed all the free supporting programs that go along with Happy Hormones to get the best results.
-The program improves digestive and liver function, helping to improve hormone metabolism; and removes all the processed foods which can disrupt the endocrine balance.
+The program assists to improve digestive and liver function, helping to improve hormone metabolism; and removes all the processed foods which can disrupt the endocrine balance.

 If you would like to purchase Happy Hormones, please visit our store.